 6 Unmissable Christmas Activities in Santiago de Compostela

-If you want to seek out the nativity cribs, have a hot chocolate and a stroll, browse the markets or even just relax with a glass of wine, there’s something for everyone in Santiago de Compostela, especially during the Christmas season.
+If you want to seek out the nativity cribs, have a hot chocolate and a stroll, browse the markets or even just relax with a glass of wine, there’s something for everyone at Christmas in Santiago de Compostela.

 1. Belén de San Fiz

 From December 4th to January 5th, pilgrims, locals and tourists can visit the crib (also called ‘belén) at the church of San Fiz de Solovio.
 Made up of over 500 hand-carved figures, with day/night special effects and a river with running water, this crib is the undisputed jewel of the festive season.

 2. Praza do Obradoiro Crib

 The city will be looking even prettier than usual, with Christmas lights and decorations all over town.
 Praza do Obradoiro will also have its annual crib, located just outside the Pazo de Raxoi.

 Whether you’re 8 or 80, the sheer thrill (and sometimes fear) that comes from a chilly day of ice-skating is unmatched.
 If you’re in Santiago during the Christmas period, there will be an ice rink at Alameda Park, the city’s favourite green space.

 A Christmas cookery workshop (Compostela Gastronómica Nadal) is a unique experience for the whole family.
 Provided by the famous food market in Santiago (Mercado de Abastos), this is a great opportunity to have some fun while learning a valuable skill and brushing up on those all-important cooking skills!

 Praza da Quintana is home to Santiago’s first Christmas Market, featuring over 50 stalls with crafts and Christmas-related items such as ceramics, trees, flowers and other Christmas decorations.
 You’ll also find delicious and seasonal food, workshops, a carousel and a variety of music and entertainment events.